Alby2442/Syntecxhub_Weather_Forecast_App/README.md

 # Weather Forecast App 🌤️

-A simple and user-friendly Android Weather Forecast application developed as part of my **Android App Development Internship at Syntecxhub**.
+A simple and user-friendly Android Weather Forecast application developed as part of my Android App Development Internship at Syntecxhub.

-The app allows users to search for the current weather of any city and displays important weather information in a clean and responsive interface.

 ## 📱 Features